Why rent a car?

 Bring your own GPS navigation.
 Most of the cars in the middle range offer GPS navigation with the car, but lots of models are being rented with GPS as an add-on, so it would be advisable to bring your own GPS or download navigation app on your phone.
 If you will be using your phone then hands-free holder would be a good idea:

-Pros and cons of renting a car while abroad
+Pros and cons of renting a vehicle while abroad

 Freedom of movement – you don’t have to wait for a bus, train, taxi, you can leave and move anytime you want.
 And you can choose which way to go, so you create your own itinerary.
 You might visit some attractions that were not even on your list, but with a car available you might as well do it!